Blueberry Crumble Bars

 - Preheat the oven to 350 F (170 C).
 Spray a 9×9-inch baking dish with a light coating of non-stick cooking spray and set aside.

-- Combine all of the dry ingredients except the oats in a large mixing bowl and mix well.
-Add in the vegan butter, maple syrup and vanilla extract and use your hands to thoroughly mix.
+- Combine the almond flour and oat flour in a large mixing bowl and mix well.
+Add in the vegan butter, maple syrup and vanilla extract and mix well into a uniform batter.

 - Add in the oats and mix again to distribute throughout.